Skip to main content Go to Online Banking

 Confirm that a website is legitimate

-Whether you shopping online or paying your credit card bill, it is wise to make sure that it is legitimate.
+Whether you are shopping online or paying your credit card bill, it is wise to make sure that it is legitimate.
 Here are tips specifically designed for consumers considering shopping on the Internet:

 READ KEY INFORMATION ABOUT THE BUSINESS POSTED ON ITS WEBSITE.